saikalyan9981/saikalyan9981.github.io/_posts/2020-06-01-Goals-progress.md

 Progress:

-* Miserably failed in [ARC](https://www.kaggle.com/c/abstraction-and-reasoning-challenge) due to constant procastination as one of the reasons.
+* Miserably failed in [ARC](https://www.kaggle.com/c/abstraction-and-reasoning-challenge) due to constant procrastination as one of the reasons.
 * I started on Tweet Sentiment Extraction [TSE](https://www.kaggle.com/c/tweet-sentiment-extraction).
 Let's see what happens.Exercise/Karate

 ## Weight Loss

-I love food and I easily gain weight.
-Recently, I started low carb diet which is showing it's effect!
-Slowly, I'm losing my addiction for food.
+I love food, and I quickly gain weight.
+Recently, I started a low carb diet which is showing it's effect!.
+Slowly, I'm losing my addiction to food.
 Let's see where it leads.

 Progress: